zytric/raj/_posts/2020-06-22-winning-at-command-conquer.md

 ---
 layout: post
-title: Winning at Command & Conquer
+title: Hacking Command & Conquer
 category: Code
 published: false
 tags: Hacking C&C
 ---

 My colleague and I were talking about retro games.
-A couple of minutes later we were battling [Command & Conquer](https://www.adityaravishankar.com/projects/games/command-and-conquer) (1997) in the browser.
-[A guy](https://www.adityaravishankar.com/2011/11/command-and-conquer-programming-an-rts-game-in-html5-and-javascript) had actually recrated the game in HTML5 and JavaScript, impressive.
+A couple of minutes later we were battling a browser version of [Command & Conquer](https://www.adityaravishankar.com/projects/games/command-and-conquer) (1997).
+[A guy](https://www.adityaravishankar.com/2011/11/command-and-conquer-programming-an-rts-game-in-html5-and-javascript) actually recrated the game in HTML5 and JavaScript.
+Impressive 👌.

 We played a game against each other, multiplayer mode.
 A couple of minutes later...

 *"You have lost the match."*

-I lost the game 😢.
-Let's move on with with life, its just stupid 20 year old game someone recreated in JavaScript with an Node.js server.
-Hah!
-A couple of hours later... hm... a client-side game?
+I lost the game 😭.
+Whatever, it's just a stupid 20 year old game someone recreated in JavaScript with an Node.js server.
+Hm... a client-side game?
 Let's look in to that.

+Acording to Pablo Picasso we should
-`“Learn the rules like a pro, so you can break them like an artist.”` ― Pablo Picasso
+`“Learn the rules like a pro, so you can break them like an artist.”`

 A older version of the source code were available on [Github](https://github.com/adityaravishankar/command-and-conquer).
 I analyzed the source code.
-Awesome to read the source code of the game (anyway a copy of it) I was playing as a kid, written in just 15.000 lines.
-In Github it looks like I'm late to the party, no code changes here last 7 years.
-Whatever, I'm here now.
+Awesome to read the source code of the game (a rewrite of it) I was playing as a kid, written in just 15.000 lines.
+In Github it looks like I'm late to the party.
+No code changes last 7 years.
+But.
+I'm here now.
 Now I want to look at the actual code (not the open source).
-To script were rewritten but not as open source.
+The online script were rewritten but not as open source.
 The script [cnc-0.8.3.b.js](https://www.adityaravishankar.com/projects/games/command-and-conquer/release/cnc-0.8.3.b.js) contained everything for the game client (not audio and images).
 Interesting!

-Is people acutally still playing this game today?
+Hey are people acutally still playing this game?
 Yes.
-Sometimes it takes a couple of minutes to find an opponent but no problem to find a opponent.
+Sometimes it takes a few minutes to find an opponent.

-Let's see if the game is "hackable".
-I came up with the following code for not displaying any fog on the map.
-Chrome console:
+Let's see if the game is "hackable" 🧐.
+I came up with the following proof of concept for not displaying any fog on the map.
+Running directly in Chrome console:
 ```javascript
 fog.draw = function() { };
 ```

 Wola!
 It worked.
 I can see the full map by removing replacing the fog.draw() function.
 Enemy base and units are visible as well!
-I wouldn't come far with this, I suck at RTS-games.
+For winning a game.
+I wouldn't come far with this.
 I stayed away from online gaming since addiction to Unreal Tournament in 1999.
+So winning an RTS game may be hard.

-Okey, what if we can intercept the browsers request for cnc-0.8.3.b.js (the gaming client) and run a own version of the script, which we can fiddle with.
-Let's copy the JavaScript, prettify it, upload it to a own server, add a redirect (with a add-on) in the browser which redirected to mine script, instead of the website script like:
+Okey, what if we can intercept the browsers request for cnc-0.8.3.b.js and run our own version of the script.
+This one we can fiddle with.
+Let's copy the JavaScript, prettify it, upload it to a own server, add a redirect (with a Chrome add-on) in the browser which redirected to mine script, instead of the website script like:

 `/release/cnc-0.8.3.b.js -> https://mysite.com/my-custom-cc-client.js`